 At KS4, students learn how to apply these skills to situations which arise in their day-to-day lives.
 These imperative skills, and the desire to be wholly literate, as well as the ability to apply literacy, is further built upon at KS5.

 Drop Everything and Read time (DEAR)

 This is a daily compulsory 20 minute slot which is timetabled half termly, on a rolling basis.
 The students in years 7 – 10 follow this timetable with students/teachers/LSAs alike all reading for the first 20 minutes of the specified lesson, with the only exception being Food Technology, for obvious reasons.
 The years 11 also participate but do so in tutor time.

-Dedicated Accelerated Reader Assemblies take place at the end of each half term.
+Dedicated Accelerated Reader Assemblies take place at the end of each term.
 The intention here is to celebrate the success of our students and their reading, and to share it with SLT and tutors.
 This is also an opportunity for tutor groups to hear how their fellow tutees in other groups are performing, and so of course the inevitable element of competition creeps in.
 This however, only adds to the fun.
 It is very encouraging (and quite rare) to see students applaud others for reading, just part of the magic of Accelerated Reader.

 The Impact of Accelerated Reader